Many consider Ardmore a hidden gem, an unexplored city in Oklahoma.

-Tourists, as well as locals, throng to this part of Oklahoma all through the year for weekend getaways.
+Tourists and locals throng to this part of Oklahoma all year for weekend getaways.

-When in Ardmore, a visit to the verdant Ardmore Regional Park is a must!
+When in Ardmore, visiting the verdant Ardmore Regional Park is a must!

-It is a park that has a number of recreational activities for you to enjoy.
+It is a park with many recreational activities for you to enjoy.

-The Park also has several picnic spots and pavilions, in addition to playgrounds for children and a softball complex.
+The park also has several picnic spots, pavilions, playgrounds for children, and a softball complex.

 Lovers of nature are sure to love this place.

-For history buffs, a visit to the popular Greater Southwest Historical Museum is a must.
+For history buffs, visiting the Greater Southwest Historical Museum is a must.

 The museum is located within the old Ardmore National Guard Armory.